alexblunck/iDev-Reader/README.md

 -------------
 "iDev Reader" is simple little App for iOS that'll give you the ability to browse the latest articles from [iDevBlogADay](http://idevblogaday.com) on the go.
+You can save articles you want to read later in a favorites section!

 USAGE